Gendered Violence: Theory and Practice

-2. skills in identification and analysis involving the issues involved in defining gendered violence
+2. Demonstrate skills in identification and analysis involving the issues involved in defining gendered violence

-3. ability to describe the social, political and cultural context of gendered violence
+3. Demonstrate an ability to describe the social, political and cultural context of gendered violence

-4. recognition and ability to explore the effects of gendered violence
+4. Demonstrate a capacity to recognise, critically analyse and explore the multi-layered effects of gendered violence

-5. understanding and analysis of the basic assumptions, values, decision making processes and individual experiences of policy making and professionals involved in intervening in gendered violence from a state perspective.
+5. Demonstrate a depth of understanding and analysis of the basic assumptions, values, decision making processes and individual experiences of policy making; and comprehend the challenges and dilemmas faced by professionals involved in intervening in gendered violence from a state perspective.

 - A critical examination of the history and theory of gendered violence.